hwborchers/ctv-optimization/README.md

     the ROI plugin
     [ROI.plugin.qpoases](https://cran.r-project.org/package=ROI.plugin.qpoases)
     makes it accessible for R users. \[QP\]
+-   [QPmin](https://cran.r-project.org/package=QPmin) is active set method solver for the solution of indefinite quadratic programs, subject to lower bounds on linear functions of the variables. \[QP\]
 -   [mixsqp](https://cran.r-project.org/package=mixsqp) implements the "mix-SQP"
-    algorithm, based on sequential quadratic programming (SQP), for maximum likelihood estimations in finite mixture models; the algorithm is expected to be accurate and fast.
+    algorithm, based on sequential quadratic programming (SQP), for maximum likelihood estimations in finite mixture models.
 -   [limSolve](https://cran.r-project.org/package=limSolve) offers to solve linear
     or quadratic optimization functions, subject to equality and/or inequality constraints. \[LP, QP\]